Friends of the U of A Museums 25th Anniversary Student Internship in Museum Innovation

 We are looking for a creative thinker who is passionate about working in the museum field in the future and who will bring an innovative approach to the internship.
 To be eligible, the following requirements must be met:

-- Students who are currently registered in a University of Alberta undergraduate program in a collections-based discipline or engaged in object-based learning.
+- Students who are currently registered in a University of Alberta undergraduate program in a collections-based discipline, with an interest in object-based learning.

 - Students who are in good academic standing with a GPA of at least 3.0 in the most recent academic year (most recent *30 credits).